VDiPaola/kick-vod-analyzer/README.md

 cost.
 It derives a deterministic verdict from each grid image.

 ## Chat

+Chat is optional context for the AI model.
+Without it the classifier works from the screenshots alone and lowers its confidence where the visuals are ambiguous.
+Chat matters most for reaction content, where the browser window alone does not say what is being watched.

 Kick publishes no documented VOD chat API, but the web player's replay endpoint is reachable without a login and returns complete history.
 The pipeline still